Investigations of an effective time-domain boundary condition for quiscent viscothermal acoustics: Abstract

 \section{Abstract}

 Accurate simulations of sound propagation in narrow geometries need to account for viscous and thermal losses.
 In this respect, effective boundary conditions that model viscothermal losses in frequency-domain acoustics have recently gained in popularity.
 Here, we investigate the time-domain analogue of one such boundary condition.
-We demonstrate that the thermal part of the boundary condition is dissipative in time domain as expected, while the viscous part, unexpectedly, may lead to an infinite instability.
-A finite-difference-time-domain scheme is developed for simulations of sound propagation in a duct with only thermal losses, and the obtained transmission characteristics are found to be in excellent agreement with frequency-domain simulations.
+We find that the thermal part of the boundary condition is passive in time domain as expected, while the viscous part is not.
+More precisely, we demonstrate that the viscous part is responsible for exponentially growing normal modes with unbounded temporal growth rates, which indicates ill-posedness of the considered model.
+A finite-difference-time-domain scheme is developed for simulations of lossy sound propagation in a duct.
+If viscous losses are neglected the obtained transmission characteristics are found to be in excellent agreement with frequency-domain simulations.
+In the general case, the simulations experience an instability much in line with the theoretical findings.